skyzh/mini-lsm/mini-lsm-book/src/week1-02-merge-iterator.md

 * Why do we need to ensure the merge iterator returns data in the iterator construction order?
 * Is it possible to implement a Rust-style iterator (i.e., `next(&self) -> (Key, Value)`) for LSM iterators?
 What are the pros/cons?
 * The scan interface is like `fn scan(&self, lower: Bound<&[u8]>, upper: Bound<&[u8]>)`.
 How to make this API compatible with Rust-style range (i.e., `key_a..key_b`)?
 If you implement this, try to pass a full range `..` to the interface and see what will happen.
+* The starter code provides the merge iterator interface to store `Box<I>` instead of `I`.
+What might be the reason behind that?

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.